AdobeDocs/experience-manager-forms-cloud-service.en/help/overview.md

 * **Document of Record:** You can create a Document of Record (DoR) to keep a record of the information that you provide and submit in an adaptive form so that you can refer to it later.
 A DoR is a PDF version of a form.
 It includes both a template and data.
 You can generate a DoR either using a default template or associating any other template with the adaptive form.

+* **Prefill a form:** AEM Forms provide a service to fill a form with existing customer data based on a criteria to fasten the form filling process and reduce the abandon rate.

 ## Comparison with AEM 6.5 Forms {#comparison}

 The table below provides a list of major capabilities for FaaCS pre-pilot release and AEM 6.5 Forms: